 Share deals are exempt from registration tax, as they are considered to qualify as movable property, and no VAT will be triggered at transfer.
 Assets may, on the contrary, qualify as movable or immovable property.
-The transfer of immovable property triggers a registration tax between 7% to 10% depending on the location of the property.
-The transfer of movable property triggers VAT.
+The transfer of immovable property triggers a registration tax between 7-10 per cent, depending on the location of the property.
+The transfer of movable property triggers VAT, unless the transfer qualifies as a transfer of going concern.